Sir Zelman Cowen Centre

 Due dates are negotiated with the course co-ordinator to provide flexibility to both accommodate employment demands of students and their professional and career interests.
 Assessment is by written assignments submitted during the course.

-The Graduate Diploma programme is conduced by the Cowen Centre's Director of Notarial Studies, Professor Peter Zablud and its Associate Director, Professor Philip Hamilton, both of whom are leading practicing notaries in their own right.
+The Graduate Diploma programme is conducted by the Cowen Centre's Director of Notarial Studies, Professor Peter Zablud and Associate Director Philip Hamilton, both of whom are leading practicing notaries in their own right.
+View staff details.Administration:

 For further details in relation to the course, its structure and any other information, please contact the Course Co-ordinator and enquiries team at firstname.lastname@example.orgApplication Procedure